sakeel-103/BHaratFD_Assignment/README.md

 This endpoint allows user to create a new FAQ (Frequently Asked Question) in the database.
 The request should include both the question and the answer, and can support multiple languages.

 = Example -
--In this questions BharatFD is name of the peoject.
+-In this questions BharatFD is name of the project.

 {
   "question": {